-The Oxford comma can be somewhat polarizing, depending on which style guide is utilized for professional communications in your industry it's usually either shunned or hailed as a tool for clarification.
+The Oxford comma can be somewhat polarizing, depending on which style guide is utilized for professional communications in your industry it is usually either shunned or hailed as a tool for clarification.
 A lot of people have strong opinions about it.
 But leaving them out can lead to confusion, depending on the sentence.
-Just like a healthy marriage, AP style calls for clear communication.